looker-open-source/extension-access-key-demo/README.md

-# Looker Extension Kitchensink Template (React & TypeScript)
+# Looker Extension Access Key Demo Template (React & TypeScript)

-This repository demonstrates how to write a Looker extension that needs an API key to run.
+This repository demonstrates how to write a Looker extension that needs an access key to run.

 It uses [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) for writing your extension, the [React Extension SDK](https://github.com/looker-open-source/extension-sdk-react) for interacting with Looker, and [Webpack](https://webpack.js.org/) for building your code.

-This version of the Kitchen sink requires Looker 7.9 or above.
+This version of the template requires Looker 7.9 or above.

 ## Getting Started for Development